1. New to Payroll?

 5. What's Included in Gross Pay

-Type Of Pay Included In Gross Pay?
+Type of Pay Include in Gross Pay?

 Base Salary/Overtime/Bonus Pay/ Holiday Pay/ Sick Pay Yes